 Some of these signs may also occur in hyperthyroid cats treated at doses of up to 20 mg thiamazole per day.
 Excessive doses in hyperthyroid cats may result in signs of hypothyroidism.
 This is however unlikely, as hypothyroidism is usually corrected by negative feedback mechanisms.
-Please refer to the "Adverse reactions" section of this package leaflet.

 If overdose occurs, stop treatment and give symptomatic and supportive care.

-Dosage and Administration In use shelf life: Use the contents within 6 months of first broaching the container.
+Dosage and Administration

+In use shelf life: Use the contents within 6 months of first broaching the container.
 Discard the unused portion.
 For oral use only.
-The product should be administered directly into the mouth of the cat.
-The recommended starting dose is 5 mg or 1 ml. per day.
-The total daily dose should be divided into two 0.5 ml. doses administered morning and evening.
-In order to enhance stabilisation of the hyperthyroid patient the same dosing schedule relative to feeding should be used daily.
+This product should be administered directly into the mouth of the cat.
+Use only the syringe provided with mg (milligram) markings.
+The recommended starting dose is 5 mg per day and the total daily dose should be divided into two 2.5 mg doses administered morning and night.
+In order to enhance stabilisation of the hyperthyroid patient, the same dosing schedule with regards to feeding should be used daily.
 After regular check-ups your veterinarian may adjust the dose.
 For long-term treatment of hyperthyroidism, the animal should be treated for life.
-Additional information for the treating veterinarians: Haematology, biochemistry and serum total T4 should be assessed before initiating treatment and after 3 weeks,